Epiphany in Greece – Theophania – Ton Foton – 6 January

 This tradition is carried out to remember and to celebrate the Baptism of Christ and to bless the waters.

-Fishermen have their boats lined up, waiting for them to be blessed by the priest, once the daring divers are out of the way.
+Fishermen have their boats lined up waiting for them to be blessed by the priest once the daring divers are out of the way.

 This is also the day that the naughty little imps, Kallikantzaroi, who came out for the twelve days of Christmas, being afraid of holy water, scuttle back to their underground homes.

-They must be wet with sea water, taken home without drying and placed in the center of the house, as the pebbles dry, the evaporating sea water, which is considered blessed on this day, will bless your house.
+They must be wet with sea water, taken home without drying, and placed in the center of the house.

-Last but not least and probably the most looked forward to, as the day before Epiphany was a strict day of fasting, is the custom, of on arriving home after the celebrations, tucking into different types of delicious fried pastries.
+Last but not least and probably the most looked forward to, as the day before Epiphany was a strict day of fasting, is the custom of on arriving home after the celebrations, tucking into different types of delicious fried pastries.

 These are traditionally; dipples, ribbons of fried pastry, covered in honey, or loukoumades, small round doughnuts, again covered in honey, that have been especially prepared for today.